alichry/simple-hpcluster/README.md

 ```

 ## Show me how
-Enabling multi-user mode on your cluster is achievable by adding the [`post_install`](https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-definition.html#post-install) option under the `cluster` section on the ParallelCluster configuration file.  the `post_install` value should point to the bootstrap.sh file shown in this repository:
+Enabling multi-user mode on your cluster is achieved by adding the [`post_install`](https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-definition.html#post-install) option under the `cluster` section on the ParallelCluster configuration file.  the `post_install` value should point to the bootstrap.sh file shown in this repository:
 ```
 post_install = https://raw.githubusercontent.com/alichry/simple-hpcluster/master/bootstrap.sh
 ```